Trying to run a business without managing cash flow is like trying to paddle a boat without an oar.

 You will have cash shortfalls.
 Your business’s very survival may depend on how you maneuver through those shortfalls.
 If you start with some cash in your bank account, it will be easier to focus on cash flow and you won’t stress about the shortfalls.

-In contrast, get the best deal you can on payables.
-Extend your payables to net-60 or net-90, if you can.
-Some suppliers charge late fees, however, so make sure you pay on time.
+In contrast to receivables, get the best deal you can on payables.
+Extend your payables to net-60 or net-90 if you can.
+This will give you a higher cash balance but will also increase your debt.
+Some suppliers charge late fees, however, so make sure you pay on time to avoid being penalized.

 Assign the task of monitoring cash flow to a trustworthy employee.
 Have that person inform you when you reach a certain threshold — for instance, when your cash flow hits $1,000.

-Keep cash flow spreadsheets in the cloud at sites such as Dropbox or OneDrive so you can access them from anywhere, and use professional accounting software.
-Also, make sure you keep your files secure, even if you have to roll your storage and your accounting software into one web-based package.
+Keep cash flow spreadsheets in the cloud on sites such as Dropbox or OneDrive so you can access them from anywhere, and use professional accounting software.

 As long as your cash flow stays positive, your business can survive turbulent waters.
-Project future cash flows based on history and sound financial data.
-It takes the guesswork out of it, and you'll sleep better at night.
+Project future cash flows based on history and sound financial data, always keep your income balances and sheets up to date, and stay vigilant.

 Over time, cash flow management will become just another part of financial management for your company, and it will feel like second nature.